Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Metals Both Rigvedic Aryans and Indus Valley people were familiar with gold, silver, and copper.
+Statement 2 is incorrect.
+Both Rigvedic Aryans and Indus Valley people were familiar with gold, silver, and copper.
 Iron usage has been limited to Vedic Aryan culture while Harappans were unaware of Iron.
-Thus, statement 2 is wrong.

 QUESTION 83